Software Engineering for

 Privacy, safety, security issues and ethical concerns

-software-intensive machine learning applications
+Software-intensive machine learning applications

 Proudly supported by